okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/go/integrationsteps.md

 </div>

-### Step 5: When user submits password call SetNewPassword
+### Step 5: Submit the password

-When the user submits their password, call the `EnrollmentResponse's` `SetNewPassword` method passing in the password the user entered on the page.
+When the user submits their password, call the `EnrollmentResponse` object's `SetNewPassword` method, passing in the password the user entered on the page.
 The method returns an `EnrollmentResponse` object.
 Call the `HasStep` method on this object and pass in the `EnrollmentStepSuccess` constant.
 The method should return `true`, which indicates the next phase is the factor enrollment.